 A comprehensive M&E system designed by a consultant was deemed too complex for operationalisation and an ad-hoc system was used to feed in both regular project reviews and the mid-term review, based on periodic situation reports by site managers, ad-hoc phone calls, thematic field trips and specific field missions for training, resulting in a more responsive than proactive M&E system.
 This system provided sufficient guidance for project implementation nonetheless.

 UNDP and EBI were both heavily involved in the project: UNDP provided support and management guidance to EBI, it was proactive through project steering committee supporting EBI in resolving outstanding issues and facilitated dialogue for result delivery (e.g. extension packages drafting).
-Its influence did not go further the actual project as the action was becoming more political (e.g. raising more interest from ministries in further results empowerment at national level).
+Its influence did not go further the actual project.
 EBI was the leading implementing partner that provided technical support and facilitated project linkages between institutional stakeholders.
-Project staff rotation under EBI was nonetheless very high which affected the overall project implementation and resulted in little evidence of long term relationship between the project team and key ministries for mainstreaming agrobiodiversity at national level.
+Project staff rotation under EBI was nonetheless very high resulting in little evidence of long term relationship between the project team and key ministries for mainstreaming agrobiodiversity at national level.

 Project results: